When new managers are appointed, employers often evaluate their technical skills or industry-related experience before hiring them.

 They must have the vocabulary required to make themselves understood; otherwise their staff will not be able to complete their tasks.

-Nonverbal communication, although often overlooked, is often more important than verbal.
+Although often overlooked, is often more important than verbal.

 This includes tone, pitch, volume, facial expressions, hand gestures, clothing choices, etc.

 A manager who can’t hold eye contact during a conversation will seem bored and uninterested.
+It’s not “what” you say, it’s “how” you say it that is remembered more.
+To improve your communication skills please check out our Communication Skills Training.

-Listening skills are necessary for effective leaders.
+These skills are necessary for effective leaders.

 This requires truly listening in a one-on-one conversation or in a meeting to make sure all questions, concerns and comments have been heard and addressed.